MuhammetEminOzdemir/Linear-Regression-DeepLearning/README.md

-We built and trained our model with Linear Regression, one of the machine learning algorithms, and then we trained our model using deep learning (keras and tensorflow).
+We built and trained our model with Linear Regression, one of the machine learning algorithms, and then we trained our model using deep learning (keras and tensorflow)